zhaaaa7/react/routing/README.md

 ```
 4. router returns some special properties
 <img src="https://github.com/zhaaaa7/react/blob/master/routing/routing.png" width="400px"/>
 They become props of the “container” rendered in <Route>, but don’t pass it down to the embedded children components.
+To pass those routing related props in the children components of the routed components, pass it as props or use withRouter().

 To pass it down from Posts to Post
 In Posts.js